katungi/React-cli-section/readme.md

 ## Finishing Up

-We just built our first complex CLI using React and here are some things to note:
+We just built our first complex CLI using React and here are Some things to note:

 Ink comes with more elements that allow you to have more control over the user interface of the CLI.

-It also ships with custom hooks to manipulate the data acquired from the terminal, for example, ```useInput``` that listens to the user input.
+It also ships with custom hooks to manipulate the data acquired from the terminal.
+An example is, ```useInput``` that listens to the user input.

 Creating CLI applications has never been easier using React ink.
 Go ahead and have fun building more complex and beautiful CLI applications.

-All the code from this tutorial is hosted [here](https://github.com/katungi/React-cli-section)
+To get the code used in the article, check [here](https://github.com/katungi/React-cli-section)